coderlevv/lfshelper/README.md

 cd lfshelper
 python setup.py sdist
 ```
-The source package to install with pip can be found in the dist dircetory.
+The source package to install with pip can be found in the dist directory.

 Create a python virtual environment on the host system and install the lfshelper package inside it.
 The lxml package is a dependency and should be installed along the lfshelper package as well.
 ```sh